 Part of me also worried that the grumpiness I was feeling on the island was tied to the area I was staying: Kuta.
 Crawling over to Lovina, which I really enjoyed, I realized that the issues of South Bali weren’t necessarily imagined.
-Moreover, they are carried right over to other tourism destinations in the country, in particular: Bromo Tengger Semeru National Park.
+I had some real issues with travel in Indonesia.
+I was sad to find out that they have carried right over to other tourism destinations in the country, in particular: Bromo Tengger Semeru National Park.

-I’d been dying to go to Mount Bromo since the first time I saw the moon-like landscape soaked in cotton clouds.
+I’d been dying to go to Mount Bromo since the first time I saw photos of moon-like landscape soaked in cotton clouds.
 It seemed so distant from reality, and so isolated; so beautiful.
 But my experience with the park, and the surrounding areas was less than ideal.
 In fact, I really can’t say much positive at all.

 Forgive me if the following rant is overboard and tired, but it really is a culmination of a variety of things here in Indonesia.

 We were met at the train station by men who fiercely tried to sell us anything they could.
 Of course, I’m not a rookie and that doesn’t bother me.
 Then was a guy with a cell-phone claiming the man on the other end can get me a taxi.
 When quoted 5 times the actual price, I passed him back his phone tell him that we are not stupid, nor are we made of money.

 After searching for 2 blocks, we came to the conclusion that there are no taxis, jumped in a couple bicycle taxis and were driven some 7 kilometers away.
 We’d asked for the bus station, but for some reason we’re dumped at a tour office, then they demanded 5x the price we had agreed upon.

 I’m sure people there see tourists shuttle themselves and their money straight through town without ever hardly slowing down.
 This causes people trying to do anything they can to make some money before they inevitably slip up the mountain.
 But this practice sets the tone for the experience.
 And the way it is now, with no taxis, and constant scams, it only deters people from visiting.
 And they’ll certainly not ever decide to spend a night or pass through again.

 Bromo the Beautiful

 There’s no doubting that the Mount Bromo area is beautiful.
-But it’s being completely ruined by a parks system that does absolutely nothing to protect the region and everything it can to strip money from tourists.
+But it’s being completely ruined by a park system that does absolutely nothing to protect the region and everything it can to strip money from tourists.